Due to the differences between hosts, we get more questions about cron (scheduled) tasks than almost anything else.

 php /path/to/your/public_html/arpreach/a.php cli/auto

-Other variation that sometimes work (but ask your webhost!) are:
+Other variations that sometimes work (again, ask your webhost!) are:

-Note that there IS a space after a.php and before cli/auto.
+Note that there IS a space between a.php and cli/auto.
 This is correct no matter what your host support desk might say.

-It is NEVER correct to use "wget" or "lynx" or with any kind of "http" URL in the cron setup as this means it's going to pass through your webserver as a "browser" task and simply get terminated when it runs for more than a few minutes.
+Important note: Do NOT use "wget" or "lynx" or any kind of "http" URL in the cron setup, as this means it is going to pass through your web server as a "browser" task and simply gets terminated when it runs for more than a few minutes.

-If you need professional assistance then we highly recommend the following installation service:
+If you need professional assistance, we highly recommend the following installation service: